Cpp Interop Exercise

 autocxx helps us automate this bridge, up to a point, and we'll see how to overcome its limitations and understand where they come from.

-To get started, we've provided a header-only C++ library called rapidcsv inside rust-exercises/exercise-templates/cpp-interop that can load and process CSV files.
+To get started, we'll download a header-only C++ library called rapidcsv inside rust-exercises/exercise-templates/cpp-interop that can load and process CSV files.

 autocxx works by inspecting the declared data structures in rapidcsv.h and generating the necessary methods and types from the Rust side.